 Application Dates and Period of Activity

 Proposals for Spring 2018 will be due by midnight, February 19, 2018.
-Applications should be submitted by email to Geoff Tick as a PDF file.
+Applications should be emailed to Geoff Tick, email@example.com, as a PDF file.
 Applicants will receive an email indicating that their proposals have been received.

 Funded applications may commence immediately or the start date may be delayed for up to one year.
 It is anticipated that the proposed work will be completed in a period not to exceed twelve months; however, in certain circumstances extensions of six months may be granted for the expenditure of the original award.

 Points the committee will consider during review, if applicable, for the project:

 - Guided by a compelling question or creative idea